dpetersonVT23/Duty-Scheduler/README.md

 # Advanced Tips

 ## Not Enough Candidates Warning
-If you get a warning that looks like this in the "Run" tab at the bottom of the PyCharm IDE, this means there are not enough staff members available for duty on the specified day.
-A warning like this may appear as the following:
+If you get a warning that is similar to the one shown below, this means there are not enough staff members available for duty on the specified day.

 NOT ENOUGH CANDIDATES FOR JULY 22 (WEEKDAY) - Currently have 1 candidate(s) | Candidates: [nameOfCurrentCandidates]